vipulnaik/daily-updates/README.md

 ## Setting up

-This section is for people who want to set up a local mirror of the updatees portal (e..g. for development purposes) or want to load up the data into a local database to run their own queries.
+This section is for people who want to set up a local mirror of the updates portal (e.g., for development purposes) or want to load up the data into a local database to run their own queries.

 Note that the `passwordFile.inc` file in